nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/elasticsearch-highlights.md

   response={{response}} enrichers="highlight">
 ```

-The results will be available in the `contextParameters` of the response :
+The results will be available in the `contextParameters` of the response:

 ```
 "entity-type": "document",